 - Note that doulas are listed in the search results ordered by when they last updated their availability.
 Doulas who have updated their listing within the month are the most likely to be active and available.

 - Make a quick review of the doulas in the search results.
-Looking at the doula’s profile and her website.
-Evaluate the information she’s posted about her business, service package, style of care and philosophy.
+Looking at the doula’s profile and their website.
+Evaluate the information they posted about their business, service package, style of care and philosophy.
 Find 3-5 doulas who look interesting and feel right to you for further contact.

 Third, send an inquiry email or call the doula.